Aloso/lexical-sort/README.md

 - The second benchmark also compares 100 randomly generated strings with 5 to 20 characters, but they're ASCII-only.
 - The last benchmark compares 100 randomly generated strings, each consisting of `"T-"` followed by 1 to 8 decimal digits.
 This is a stress test for natural sorting.

+The first, grey bar is from the `rust_icu` crate that provides bindings to the icu C library.
+This performs "proper" collation for English.
+It is faster in many cases, because it generates search keys up front to reduce the total amount of work.

-The last, dark blue bar is the string comparison function in the standard library:
+The last, dark blue bar is the string comparison function in the standard library.

 ![Diagrams](./docs/Diagrams.png)